e10-atp/Interactive-Lab-Hub/Lab 1/README.md

 Present your idea to the other people in your breakout room.
 You can just get feedback from one another or you can work together on the other parts of the lab.

 \*\***The interaction seemed interesting and fun if not a bit complicated.
-Nobody understood the second panel of my story board because it was too complicated.
+Nobody understood the second panel of my story board because it was too complicated (and it was also a meme reference).
 The motivations behind using the device were unclear besides for playing a game.**\*\*

 ## Part B. Act out the Interaction